 Customizability

-With the “80%” covered, it’s time to consider the many factors that typically fall under the “20%” — things like customization.
+With initial generation covered, it's time to consider the many factors that impact what comes next — things like customization.
 How much customization is available within a given platform and how easy that customization is are two major considerations.

 Bolt, v0, and Bubble all offer high levels of customization, but through different methods.
 There are three main ways you can customize your app: through traditional coding, AI iteration, or visual editing.